DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/export/formats.md

 ---

 The predefined values for the **formats** property are 'xlsx' and 'pdf'.
-You can also specify any custom string, such as `['CSV']`.
+You can also specify any custom string, such as `['csv']`.
 If you do that, the export command caption will read "Export all data (selected rows) to CSV".
-Once again, you'll need to change the onExporting handler to produce a file in that format.
+Once again, you'll need to change the [onExporting](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onExporting) handler to produce a file in that format.

-Since the **formats** property accepts an array, you can specify multiple formats.
-For example, you can set the property to  `['pdf', 'CSV']`.
-In this case, the grid displays multiple export commands: "Export all data (selected rows) to PDF" and "Export all data (selected rows) to CSV".
-In the onExporting handler, add logic that checks which button initiated the export operation.

 The example below shows how to export DataGrid to CSV format.